Down Syndrome Adoption

 Down Syndrome Adoption:

-America World has a growing number of children with Down syndrome who are available for adoption—especially in our China and India programs.
-Bringing awareness to families who would consider adopting a child with Down syndrome has helped America World place many children recently.
+America World has a growing list of children with Down syndrome who are available for adoption—especially in our China and India programs.
+Many children have been placed into families as a result of the awareness of the great need for adoptive families willing to make a precious child with Down syndrome part of their family.
 We want to expand our efforts in advocating for this amazing group of children by sharing just a few of those available in the links below.